camprince13/EmailClient/README.md

 	Will currently download mail & put it into a list.
 Emails are saved to the database, so the info can be used autonomously.

 	The mail currently does not save to/load from the database properly.
 The email does not display yet.
-The saved emails are not yet encrypted.
+The saved emails/email accounts are not yet encrypted.